 Investments in bank loans, loans made by banks or other financial intermediaries to borrowers, require the fund to depend primarily upon the creditworthiness of the borrower for payment of principal and interest, exposing the fund to the credit risk of both the financial institution and the underlying borrower.
 The market for bank loans may not be highly liquid and the fund may have difficulty selling them.
 In connection with purchasing participations, the fund generally will have no right to enforce compliance by the borrower with the terms of the loan agreement, nor any rights with respect to any funds acquired by other lenders through set-off against the borrower, and the fund may not directly benefit from any collateral supporting the loan in which it has purchased the participation.
 In addition, transactions in bank loans may take more than seven days to settle.
-As a result, the proceeds from the sale of bank loans may not be readily available to make additional investments or to meet the fund's redemption obligations.
-Some bank loan interests may not be registered under the Securities Act of 1933 and therefore not afforded the protections of the federal securities laws.
+As a result, the proceeds from the sale of bank loans may not be registered under the Securities Act of 1933 and therefore not afforded the protections of the federal securities laws.